 If you do make any changes, be sure to save them.

-The next tab under ‘Settings’ is the ‘Rezgo Account’ tab.
+The next section under ‘Settings’ is ‘Rezgo Account.’

 This is where your billing information is listed.
-You can edit it by clicking the ‘Change Billing Information’ button on the right side.
+You can edit it by clicking the ‘Change Billing Information’ button.

-We’re only able to support direct credit card billing for monthly payments, but in certain cases we may be able to consider other options.
+We only accept direct credit card billing for monthly payments, but in certain cases where that’s not possible, we may be able to consider alternatives.
+Talk to your customer success representative if you have questions.

 You can also view any invoices you’ve received from Rezgo below your billing information.

-By default, your options are to connect with Stripe, our partnered payments platform, to enable a Payment Gateway from our list of integrated gateways, or to not accept Credit Card payments from customers.
+By default, your options are to connect with Stripe, our partnered payments platform, to enable a Merchant Gateway from our list of integrated gateways, or to not accept Credit Card payments from customers.

 For a list of our supported payment gateways, please contact our support team, or check out our support site.

-You can also attach a Paypal email to your Rezgo account to accept payments through Paypal standard where available.
+You can also connect a PayPal account to your Rezgo account to accept payments through PayPal where available.

-Finally, if you have a custom way you’d like customers to be able to pay for bookings, you can add and enable them here.
+Finally, if you have a custom method you’d like customers to be able to use to pay for bookings, you can add and enable them here.

 The ‘Templates’ section is where you’ll be able to customize the look and feel of your booking page, your interface, and any custom pages you have.